 Hon30 model trains are kind of a niche hobby even within the already niche hobby of model trains.

-The HOn30 gauge is widely known as the modelling of HO scale trains on narrower N gauge tracks.
+The HOn30 gauge is widely known as the modeling of HO scale trains on narrower N gauge tracks.
 The ratio used in traditional HO trains is 1:87, which means you have a lot of lee-way to make everything look the way you want and not have to worry about the immense size of the trains, to begin with.

 What are Hon30 trains?

-HOn30 trains are trains that use the HOn30 gauge and they are used in the US, with the H0e (e for European) being used mostly for the European prototypes.
+HOn30 locomotives are trains that use the HOn30 gauge and they are used in the US, with the H0e (e for European) being used mostly for the European prototypes.
 But in the end, it’s all basically the same concept – Models that have a narrow-gauge railway and are built on the very popular model railway scale HO.

 The difference and what really makes all of this exciting and different is that they are using a track gauge of 9 mm.

-What tracks do Hon30 use?
+What tracks do Hon30 Scale use?

-Hon30 trains usually run on an N gauge train track.
+Hon30 model trains usually run on an N gauge train track.
 To better understand this, the 9 mm track is the one usually used for the N scale models that are only 1:148, so about half the size of a traditional HO gauge track.